-Place the egg in a shallow bowl & whisk.
+- Place the egg in a shallow bowl and whisk.

-In another shallow bowl, combine the oregano, thyme, 1 tbsp chopped basil, salt, pepper, breadcrumbs and parmesan.
+- In another shallow bowl, combine the oregano, thyme, 1 tablespoon fresh chopped basil, salt, pepper, breadcrumbs and parmesan cheese.

-Remove from the skillet and build the caprese salad.
+- Remove the eggplant from the skillet and build the caprese salad.

-Place one slice of mozzarella, heirloom tomato, prosciutto and basil in between each piece of crispy eggplant.
-Drizzle with the balsamic glaze and serve.
+- Place one slice of mozzarella, heirloom tomato, prosciutto and basil in between each piece of crispy eggplant.
+Repeat until the entire salad has been built.

 - Drizzle with the balsamic reduction and serve immediately.